burggraf/SupaScript/docs/http.md

 # http module
 This built-in module works like the NodeJS built-ins for "http" and "https".

+This is a SupaScript (JavaScript) wrapper around [pgsql-http](https://github.com/pramsey/pgsql-http).

 ### Quick example:
 ```js
 const http = require('http');